Europe Travel Guide: Top Cities, Routes, and Tips

 If you are looking for a really unique waterfall, you should go to Hraunfossar, the lava waterfall.
 Its appearance is quite unusual, as it is an interplay of several small waterfalls side by side that have made their way through the porous rock after a volcanic eruption.

-As for Skógafoss, this is the classic waterfall and, therefore, one of the most famous Icelandic sights, which is part of every tour.
+As for Skógafoss, it is the classic waterfall and one of the most famous Icelandic sights, featured on every tour.
 It is also the starting point of the Fimmvörðuháls hiking trail.
 Walking along this trail, you will pass other smaller and larger waterfalls.

 Golden Circle